 Born in 1907, Laurence Olivier enjoyed a long career in theatre, starring the silver screen and the stage for over five decades.
 Winning 28 awards throughout his career and nominated for at least 40 more, it’s no surprise that Laurence Olivier is often considered to be one of the greatest actors of the twentieth century, further commemorated in the renaming of the Olivier Awards.
-With nominations for the 2019 Oliviers announced, we take a look at the prolific actor’s career in the showbiz world, as well as his personal life.
+Find out more about Laurence Olivier with our complete guide.

 All about Laurence Olivier

 Laurence Olivier was born on 22nd May 1907 in Dorking, England.
 Born into a religious family, Olivier grew up as a son of a clergyman, regularly introduced to recite dramatic monologues by his mother, rather than imitating sermons.
 When performing monologues as a child, it was clear that Olivier had an extra-special talent from an early age, especially when he would perform in school productions, with a diary entry saying that he was already a “great actor”.

 With his mother passing away while he was a teenager, he channelled his energy into acting, delivering an impressive performance as Katharina in The Taming of the Shrew when he was 17 years old.
 Noticed by influential performers at the time, Olivier was encouraged to train as an actor, later going on to study at the Central School of Speech and Drama in London.

 After enrolling at Central in 1924, he made his professional debut in the same year in a production of Macbeth.
 Two years later, he joined the Birmingham Repertory Theatre Company before making his West End debut in 1928 playing the titular role in Beau Geste for a five-week run.